 ISRAEL TAKING IT TO HEZBOLLAH

-Hezbollah has for many years now, continued to launch rockets into northern Israel injuring many and killing innocents.
-Just a few days ago, their military, with the help of their Intelligent Service took out fourteen of the groups commanders.
+Hezbollah has for many years now, continued to launch rockets into northern Israel, injuring many and killing innocents.
+Just a few days ago, Israel’s military, with the help of their Intelligent Service took out fourteen of the groups commanders.

 Top Hezbollah commander among 14 killed in Israeli strike on Beirut.
 The Israeli military and a security source in Lebanon said Ibrahim Aqil had been killed with other senior members of an elite Hezbollah unit in the airstrike, sharply escalating the year-long conflict between Israel and the Iran-backed group.